mariatsalakou/mariatsalakou.github.io/_pages/talks.md

 ### Academic Year 2022-2023

+Computing the congruences of a finitely presented monoid - *Algebra and Combinatorics Seminar, University of St Andrews, 2023*

+Computing with small overlap monoids - *Postgraduate Interdisciplinary Mathematics Symposium, University of St Andrews, 2023*

 Practical computation with finitely presented monoids - *Semigroups Seminar, University of York, 2022*

 ### Academic Year 2021-2022